accordproject/template-studio-v2/README.md

 #### `npm run test`

 Launches JEST over the repository.
-Current snapshot tests requires `npm test -- -u` in order to update when all changes are final.
+Current snapshot tests require `npm test -- -u` in order to update when all changes are final.

 #### `npm run lint`